Iran

 Charming and polite as is the Persian way.

-So far removed from the ne'er do well I had attempted to run away with the year before.
+So far removed from the rough, abusive rogue I had attempted to run away with the year before.

 Persian Adventure